-Criteria for entering into partnerships
+Criteria for entering into partnerships A scan of service-sharing agreements in the region revealed three general criteria for entering into intergovernmental partnerships:

-A scan of service-sharing agreements in the region revealed three general criteria laid out by counties or COGs for entering into intergovernmental partnerships: 1) that the sharing of services be deemed desirable by residents; 2) that sharing will have no adverse impact on the quality of service already being provided to residents of the 'provider population'; and that 3) the service terms can be based upon a fully allocated cost structure that includes capital costs on a current/most recent replacement basis.
+1) Residents have deemed sharing services as desirable.

+2) Sharing has or will have no adverse effect on the quality of service already being provided to residents of the "provider population."

+3) Service terms are based upon a fully allocated cost structure that includes capital costs on a current/most recent replacement basis. lower-capacity communities, it may be prudent for CMAP and other partners to focus their initial efforts on providing support for lower-capacity communities in the near-term.

 There has long been a culture of service sharing and partnership between municipalities in the region, particularly informal agreements between neighbors.
-More formal agreements also exist; some counties, COGs and municipalities have laid out clear criteria and structures for entering into intergovernmental agreements (IGAs).4 Both can be effective strategies to leverage greater capacity.
-Finally, many communities have identified a need for service sharing agreements, but have yet to make the leap to formalize a partnership.
+Formal agreements also exist; some counties, COGs and municipalities have laid out clear criteria and structures for entering into intergovernmental agreements (IGAs).4 Both informal and informal agreements can be effective ways to leverage greater capacity.
+While certain joint actions will necessitate an IGA due to complexity, municipalities often initiate successful partnerships without a formal agreement.
+Finally, many communities have identified a need for service-sharing agreements, but have yet to make the leap to formalize a partnership.

 Many municipalities may not utilize partnerships because they lack the resources to analyze potential opportunities.
 They may not know where to begin such initiatives, what services may be compatible for sharing with a neighbor, how to develop contractual paperwork, or which existing partnerships they might be able to join.
 Some municipalities may benefit from technical assistance to help launch a new partnering initiative.
-In 2015, the Villages of Oswego and Montgomery and the United City of Yorkville utilized CMAP's Local Technical Assistance program to identify opportunities for service sharing between the communities and develop a plan for orienting staff culture to seek partnering opportunities.
-The resulting Lower Fox River Partnering Initiative Shared Services Study began the process of forming the Lower Fox River Partnering Initiative to oversee long-term cooperation among the communities.5
+In 2015, the villages of Oswego and Montgomery and the United City of Yorkville utilized CMAP's LTA program to identify opportunities for service sharing between the communities and develop a plan for orienting staff culture to seek partnering opportunities.
+The resulting Lower Fox River Partnering Initiative to oversee long-term cooperation among the communities.5

-Despite the challenges articulated above, the current landscape of shared services, staff and infrastructure between local government units in the region is part of a much longer history with significant benefit for municipalities that choose this strategy.
-For the six south suburban communities served by the Thorn Creek Basin Sanitary District, consolidated sewage treatment services has enabled significant cost savings over an extended period.6 Many other local initiatives in the region have been successful in recent years and have grown.
-The Municipal Partnering Initiative, for example, is a group of 18 municipalities in northern Cook County and Lake County that have been collaborating on shared services and joint-procurement since 2010.
+Despite the challenges articulated above, local governments that currently and historically have shared services, staff and infrastructure have yielded significant benefits.
+For example, the six south suburban communities served by the Thorn Creek Basin Sanitary District have seen significant cost savings over an extended period through consolidated sewage treatment services.6 Another example is the Municipal Partnering Initiative, a group of 18 municipalities in northern Cook County and Lake County that have been collaborating on shared services and joint-procurement since 2010.